sandeepkv93/distributed-systems-visualizer/README.md

 - **Interactive Visualizations**: Play, pause, and step through distributed systems algorithms in real-time
 - **AI-Powered Explanations**: Get instant explanations powered by Claude AI for any state or event
+- **AI-Generated Quizzes**: Test your understanding with Claude-powered quizzes tailored to each concept
+- **Progress Tracking**: Track completed scenarios, quizzes, and unlock achievements
+- **Export & Share**: Export visualizations as PNG, SVG, or share via system dialog
-- **Pre-built Scenarios**: Learn from carefully crafted edge cases and failure scenarios
+- **Pre-built Scenarios**: Learn from carefully crafted edge cases and failure scenarios (33 total!)
 - **Manual Controls**: Inject failures, trigger events, and experiment with different configurations
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Static Export**: Deployable to GitHub Pages with zero backend dependencies